-❷ - Slide the sensor down over the pipe until it sits firmly on top of the pipe.
+❸ - Slide the sensor firmly down over the pipe until it sits flat on the pipe.

-❹ - Tighten the grub screws one at a time to ensure there is an even distribution of pressure.
+❺ - Tighten the mounting screws carefully to ensure an even distribution of pressure.

 The FT7 Series sensor requires a supply voltage of 12V-30V DC (24V DC).
 The power supply should be capable of supplying of 6A (max) if the heater is enabled, or 30mA if it is not.
 All electrical connections are made to the sensor via a multipole connectors manufactured by Fischer or ODU (in the case of digital sensors, using cable side connectors of the following part numbers: SE104Z053-130/8.7 or SX2F1C-P05NJH9-0001 respectively.
 In the case of analogue sensors, using cable side connectors: SS104Z129-1 or SX2F1C-P08NJH9-0001 respectively).